nesevis/exhaust/docs/dissertation-comparison.md

 Where Exhaust adds genuine novelty is in:

-- The **reification of `map`/`bind`** as `.transform` — fusing Xia et al.'s `comap` with monadic `>>=` to make bind dependencies visible to every interpreter, enabling depth-ordered reduction.
+- The **reification of `map`/`bind`** as `.transform` — fusing `comap` (building on Xia et al.) with monadic `bind` to make bind dependencies visible to every interpreter, enabling depth-ordered reduction.
 - The **offline CGS pipeline** (warmup → fitness sharing → adaptive smoothing).
-- The **BonsaiReducer** — 24 composable encoders across four categorical phases (Sepulveda-Jimenez), with bind-aware scheduling, Kleisli composition through a generator lift with runtime downstream selection (`DownstreamPick`), typed convergence signals for cross-cycle encoder feedback, non-monotonicity detection via `LinearScanEncoder`, adaptive scheduling (`SchedulingStrategy` protocol with Phase 1 skip and signal-driven gating), float specialisation, and fibre-based exploration via covering arrays.
+- The **BonsaiReducer** — 23 composable encoders across four categorical phases (Sepulveda-Jimenez), with bind-aware scheduling, Kleisli composition through a generator lift with runtime downstream selection (`DownstreamPick`), typed convergence signals for cross-cycle encoder feedback, non-monotonicity detection via `LinearScanEncoder`, adaptive scheduling (`SchedulingStrategy` protocol with Phase 1 skip and signal-driven gating), float specialisation, and fibre-based exploration via covering arrays.
 - The **`Gen.recursive` combinator** — transparent recursive generator composition with per-layer CGS tuning, no dissertation equivalent.
 - The **sequence length subdivision** preprocessing.
 - The **reification of filter/classify/unique** into the operation set.
 - **Automatic combinatorial coverage** via unified ChoiceTree analysis.

-The coverage system is particularly notable: `ChoiceTreeAnalysis` runs the generator through VACTI to produce a `ChoiceTree`, then walks it to extract a parameter model — handling not just finite domains but also large-range boundary value synthesis and sequence parameters.
-This approach sees through opaque bind chains that defeat recursive generator walkers, because VACTI evaluates the full generator before analysis begins.
-The extracted parameters feed pull-based density covering arrays for t-way combinatorial coverage, composing boundary value analysis (selecting *which values* to test) with interaction testing (ensuring *combinations* of those values are covered) — the standard practice recommended by NIST SP 800-142.
-This leverages the inspectability of the freer monad representation in a way the dissertation doesn't explore: using a forward interpretation (VACTI) to enable structural analysis that selects a fundamentally different testing strategy.
+The coverage system is particularly notable: `ChoiceTreeAnalysis` runs the generator through the `ValueAndChoiceTreeInterpreter` to produce a `ChoiceTree`, then walks it to extract a parameter model — handling not just finite domains but also large-range boundary value synthesis and sequence parameters.
+This approach sees through opaque bind chains that defeat recursive generator walkers, because the generative interpreter evaluates the full generator before analysis begins.
+The extracted parameters feed pull-based density covering arrays for t-way combinatorial coverage, composing boundary value analysis (selecting *which values* to test) with interaction testing (ensuring *combinations* of those values are covered).
+This leverages the inspectability of the freer monad representation in a way the dissertation doesn't explore: using a forward interpretation (the `ValueAndChoiceTreeInterpreter`) to enable structural analysis that selects a fundamentally different testing strategy.

 What Exhaust hasn't yet explored are the dissertation's more **speculative interpretations** — completers, `probabilityOf`, and the example-based generation workflow.
 These represent the dissertation's exploration of what's possible with the freer monad representation, and they remain available as future directions since the underlying architecture supports them.